Fgerthoffert/fgerthoffert/README.md

 ### Hi there 👋

-I'm an engineering manager @ [Jahia](https://github.com/jahia/), located in Toronto, Canada.
+I'm an engineering manager @ [Jahia](https://github.com/jahia/), located in Nantes, France.

 📝 Some of my blog posts on [Jahia's Techblog](https://medium.com/@fgerthoffert) or [OICR Softeng's blog](https://softeng.oicr.on.ca/blog/category/francois_gerthoffert)